SandroGolis/Inverted-Index-Builder/README.md

 the load on the reducer would grow with the addition of data.
 Instead, we have overwritten the frameworks partitioner and comparator to achieve a scalable solution for the sorting.
-  - The mapper outputs <Term,PageId> as a composite key.
+  - The mapper outputs [Term,PageId] as a composite key.
 The pageId is injected only for the sort purpose.
   - Custom Partitioner - makes sure all the records with the same term end up at the same reducer.
-(Partition(<Term, PageId>) = hash(Term) mod N
+    Partition([Term, PageId]) = hash(Term) mod N
   - Custom Comparator - makes sure that the reducer receives list of values that correspond to the same term only.
-Without the custom comparator, since we have the composite key <Term,PageId>, 2 terms from different pages would have gone to different reducers).
+Without the custom comparator, since we have the composite key [Term,PageId], 2 terms from different pages would have gone to different reducers.
   - This steps are taking the advantage of map-reduce frameworks sorting properties and cause the secondary sorting by pageId.